 If you’re okay with higher temperatures (30-35 degrees), May and September can also be good times to visit.

 In the summer, temperatures on the coast frequently exceed 40 degrees Celsius.
 Inland it’s even hotter, up to 50 degrees.
 This makes sightseeing (and doing virtually anything else outside) pretty difficult and unpleasant.

 July to October is the turtle-hatching season.
-So October may be the best month to visit if this is something you’re keen to experience.
+So October may be the best month for trips to Oman if this is something you’re keen to experience.

 Getting To Oman

 If you’re interested in driving to Oman from Dubai (or Abu Dhabi), check out this article.